Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 Each use case helps a team shift from vanity metrics to business outcomes.

 Teams with technical talent often consider building their own workflow.
-There are open-source options such as GeoLift in R and CausalPy in Python.
+There are open-source options, including GeoLift in R, CausalPy in Python, and Google's recently released Meridian and GeoX libraries.
 These are valuable tools.
 They are also easy to misuse.

 Where DIY usually struggles: